-At juncture "B" emerge the dynamics of relationships and interactions of the dental student with his/her advisors and the advisors of the dentist-owner.
+At juncture "B" emerge the dynamics of relationships and interactions of the dental student or dentist in transition with his/her advisors and the advisors of the dentist-owner.
 Importantly, note that advisors here may be both formal and informal.
 Formal advisors could include transition consultants/companies, attorneys, accountants, lenders, faculty, and so on.
 Informal advisors include parents, other family members, friends, and classmates.
-How well (if at all) are these basic understandings of the student communicated to the formal advisors?
-Does the consulting firm offer a flexible, efficacious business model to handle the transition if one is desired by the student?
-May the student hire independent advisors in addition to the ones in a consulting firm?
+How well (if at all) are the basic understandings negotiated between the student or dentist in transition and the owner-dentist communicated to the formal advisors?
+Does the consulting firm offer a flexible, efficacious business model to handle the transition as envisioned by both the student and the owner?
+May the student hire independent advisors in addition to the ones in the transition firm?
 Do spouses assert proper influence in the negotiation?
-We have seen cases where spouses exert incredible influence, potentially spoiling the "deal" for a few thousand dollars in valuation or applying models of understanding inconsistent with the dental market.
+We have seen cases where spouses exert incredible influence, potentially breaking the "deal" for relatively minor issues or by applying general business models inconsistent with the nuances of the dental market.
 Does a student agree with the philosophy/business model of the transition firm if one is involved?
-For example, some firms assert that they represent both parties (known as "dual representation"), and is the student comfortable with this?
-Should a student have to pay a fee up front to look at practices or an "earnest" payment to hold the final purchase until after graduation?
-Will the lender offer the money needed for the purpose?
+For example, some firms assert that they represent both parties (known as "dual representation"), is the student comfortable with this?
+Should a student have to pay an up-front fee to look at practices or an "earnest" payment to hold the final purchase until after graduation?
+Will the lender offer the money needed for the practice-and, if so, are there any liens against the practice?

 The relationships and interactions of the dentist-owner with his/her formal and informal advisors and the student's advisors develop at juncture "C." Does the owner-dentist communicate clearly to transition consultants the previously agreed-to basic understandings negotiated with the student?
-We have seen many cases where this has failed, typically due to advisors who have a standardized contract or approach to transition inconsistent with what the student thought was going to occur based on extensive conversations with the ownerdentist.
-Do the student's advisors offer what is perceived to be reasonable positions with respect to valuations or contracts?
+Unfortunately, the answer is often "no." In other words, it is fairly common in transitions for the communication between the owner-dentist and his/her advisors to fail to include what the student and owner thought had been negotiated through several extensive conversations.
+This is often because the owner's advisor failed to edit a standardized employment agreement or utilizes a possibly inflexible approach to transition.
+Do the student's advisors offer what is perceived to be reasonable positions with respect to practice valuations or associateship contracts?